mdoege/Py1620/README.md

 ## Py1620 (IBM 1620 emulator)

-This [IBM 1620](https://en.wikipedia.org/wiki/IBM_1620) emulator in Python can now run the famous IBM 1620 baseball game.
+This **[IBM 1620](https://en.wikipedia.org/wiki/IBM_1620) emulator in Python** can now run the famous IBM 1620 baseball game.
 Also included are the [Computer History Museum](https://computerhistory.org/)'s [Power of Two](https://github.com/IBM-1620/Junior/blob/master/diagnostics/binaries/APP_Power_Of_2.cmem) demo program, 2D tic-tac-toe from the 1620 General Program Library, and "99 Bottles of Beer" by Chuck Guzis among others.

-The emulated machine is an IBM 1620 Model 1 with 20,000 decimal digits of memory plus the optional divide instructions.
+The emulated machine is an **IBM 1620 Model 1 with 20,000 decimal digits of memory plus the optional divide instructions**.
 Other special features (such as indirect addressing or floating point instructions) are not supported.
-The addition and multiplication tables in 1620 memory are not used but standard Python integer math.
-Input and output are done via punch cards (= text files) and the typewriter (= terminal).
+The addition and multiplication tables in 1620 memory are not used but standard Python integer math. **Input and output are done via punch cards (= text files) and the typewriter (= terminal).**

+Also see my [IBM1620-Baseball](https://github.com/mdoege/IBM1620-Baseball) repo for additional IBM 1620 tools and documentation.

 ### Emulator usage

+#### Running the emulator

 ```python3 py1620.py input.txt [0000] [output.txt]```